 AI Use Cases

-AI is used in a variety of technologies and can valuable for any process where human judgement, thought or decision-making is useful but where scale is important; AI can be used to complete millions of tasks in the same time period that humans can complete one.
+AI is used in a variety of technologies and is potentially valuable in any process where human judgement, thought or decision-making is useful but where scale is important; AI can be used to complete millions of tasks in the same time period that humans can complete one.

 AI in Automation and Engineering – AI can go where humans can’t.
 Space exploration is a key example.
 The AEGIS system developed by NASA and currently in use by the Mars rover can intelligently discern and measure information from Mars.
 Autonomous vehicles for use here on Earth are currently being tested by Tesla and Toyota amongst other manufacturers.
 In engineering and manufacturing, AI can be used to replace human labour, e.g. by learning the most efficient way to complete a task and replicating that on an industrial scale.